Happii-Ceasar-Ivan/THE-YAGBALLS-DSA/README.md

 7. plot.py - for histogram
 8. test_core.py - for testing code integrity

-How to use:
+HOW TO RUN (Assumming you have alread installed the dependencies):

+1. Run main.py (If you have code runner in VS code:Ctrl + alt + N)
-1. Pick what ya wanna do from the choices.
+2. Pick what ya wanna do from the choices.
-2. Follow as intructed.
+3. Follow as intructed.
+4. Type in terminal "pytest test_core.py" to run tests.
-3. Done
+5. Done

-Notes: Please run the code in a full screen terminal
+Note: Please run the code in a full screen terminal

+Configuration Notes (config.json)The config.json file is essential as it dictates the entire grading logic:
+1. grading_weights: Defines the percentage scheme used by transform.py to calculate the final score (e.g., Quizzes: 40%, Final: 35%).
+2. grade_thresholds: Provides the numerical cutoffs for transform.py to assign letter grades (e.g., 93.0 = A)
+3. output_folder: Specifies the directory where all report outputs (CSVs, At-Risk lists, and Histograms) are saved.

+Complexity Discussions:
+- Data Structure: The student data is managed by using various Python lists and libraries that are much needed for handling datas like names, scores and, etc.
+- We used numpy in analyze.py for all stat computations for performance gains.
+- Modularity: We modularized everything so we can share work to each other for each file as well as to prevent overtly long lines of codes.
+It also gives us an easier debugging experience as each function is in their own file.
+- We used rich.py to improve the lame dull terminal so it will look livelier by using colors, as well as adding the loading animations to make it feel like an app.
+It improves readability (compared to just white texts) as well as improve the user experience.

 The people behind this code